samiialways/samiialways/README.md

 I'm a Backend Web Developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented and always work with an end goal in mind.
 Over past years, I created some websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 I enjoy working with JavaScript Mern as well.

-Skills: Express JS / NodeJS / JS / HTML / CSS
+Skills: MongoDB / React JS / Express JS / NodeJS / JS / HTML / CSS

 - 🔭 I’m currently working on on air of internet
 - 🌱 I’m currently learning Express JS